meiyor/GPT_superAPI_Quiz/README.md

 ufw allow 5000
 ufw allow 4040
 ```
-These are the ports where your application will run more specifically the ngrok server and your application.
-The next step is loading the **ngrok** server following the this command.
+These are the ports where your application will run the communication between **Flask** and **javascript**.
+More specifically the ngrok server and your application.
+The next step is loading/uploading the **ngrok** server following the this command.

 ```bash
 ngrok http 5000